Aneeshshastri/Epoch_Spring_Camp/Emotion Recognition/Technical_Report.md

 ## 1. Objective

 This report summarizes the model design, training behavior, and evaluation results from [Emotion_Recognition.ipynb](./Emotion_Recognition.ipynb).
-The notebook builds and evaluates three emotion-recognition models on the RAVDESS speech dataset:
+This notebook builds and evaluates three emotion-recognition models on the RAVDESS speech dataset:

 1. `EmotionCNN (Audio)`
 2. `TextRNN`